-The major financial highlight and focus of the City in fiscal 2018 was the ongoing renovation of the Rock School and other capital additions.
-In total, the City invested just under \$2 million in capital assets wholly financed from existing cash reserves and those earned during the year.
-This is consistent with the City's intentions of paying for its capital improvements with internally generated funds vs. debt financing where possible.
-As of June 30, 2018, the City's assets and deferred outflows exceeded its liabilities and deferred inflows by \$6,009,994, or as defined its net position.
-This is an increase of \$636,130, or 12%, from the prior period.
+The major financial highlight and focus of the City in fiscal 2019 was the completion of the Rock School and Public Library renovation.
+In total, the City invested just over \$1 million in capital assets, approximately \$825,000 was financed from existing cash reserves and those earned during the year with an additional \$184,000 in furniture and fixtures financed largely through a three year term note loan.
+This is consistent with the City's intentions of paying for as much of its capital improvements with internally generated funds vs. debt financing where possible.
+As of June 30, 2019, the City's assets and deferred outflows exceeded its liabilities and deferred inflows by \$6,764,099, or as defined its net position.
+This is an increase of \$754,105, or 13%, from the prior period.